jackdewinter/pymarkdown/newdocs/src/extensions/pragmas.md

 some other paragraph
 ```

-With PyMarkdown's default settings, the Atx Heading element on line 3 raises a failure
+With PyMarkdown's default settings, the Atx Heading element on line 3 raises a Rule
+Failure
-for rule `no-multiple-space-atx` because the heading starts with multiple spaces.
+for Rule Plugin `no-multiple-space-atx` because the heading starts with multiple
+spaces.
-To suppress that rule violation using a pragma, the appropriate pragma command
+To suppress that Rule Failure using a Pragma, the appropriate Pragma command
 to add is `disable-next-line no-multiple-space-atx`, as follows:

 ```Markdown